Last updated on July 10, 2025

 The best answer on how many mana rocks to put in your EDH deck is that it depends.
 That’s not what I'd call a definitive answer, but it does a good job of summing up a very contested and debated issue.

-Just as there's no right or wrong way to build a deck (realistically anyway), there's also no hard-and-fast rule as to how much to go for.
+Just as there's no right or wrong way to build a deck, there's also no hard-and-fast rule as to how much to go for.
 To add another wrinkle, it depends on the deck’s mana curve and the cost of your commander.

-The best I can give are these baselines:
+The best I can give are these baselines for Commander brackets 1-5:

-• For casual, low- to mid-power play: five to seven rocks or other mana acceleration (i.e., other forms of ramp like land fetch spells/lands).
+• For casual, low- to mid-power play at roughly brackets 1-3: five to seven rocks or other mana acceleration (i.e., other forms of ramp like land fetch spells/lands).

-• For competitive, mid- to high-power play (or mana-hungry casual decks): 12+ rocks and other mana acceleration.
+• For competitive, brackets 4 or 5, mid- to high-power play, or mana-hungry casual decks: 8+ rocks and other mana acceleration.
 The mana rocks in this case are ones in the 0- to 2-mana value category.

-These are cards on top of your already existing land base that'll also fluctuate based on the theme and commander you’re running.
-For example, a standard Simic () commander like Tatyova, Steward of Tides will run less since more spell-based ramp will be used (hopefully with a way to play lands from your graveyard), while expensive commanders like Tiamat are going to want more to allow you cast them more often.
+These are cards on top of your already existing land base that'll also fluctuate based on the theme and your commander.
+For example, a standard Simic () commander like Tatyova, Steward of Tides runs less since it has more spell-based ramps (hopefully with a way to play lands from your graveyard), while expensive commanders like Tiamat demand more to allow you cast them.

-I'd also allow for some fluctuation in the number of rocks based on the number of colors that you’re running so that you can incorporate mana fixing.
+I'd also allow for some fluctuation in the number of rocks based on the number of colors that you need so that you can incorporate mana fixing.

 How Many Lands vs. Mana Rocks Should You Have?

 I’ve seen others based on simulations and raw math, or pure conjecture.
-Please use any of these guides as a foundation for your deckbuilding methods, not as any set rule that you may or may not be breaking.
+Please use these guides as a foundation for your deckbuilding methods, not as any set rule that you may or may not be breaking.
+Read up the companion article on Draftsim's recommendation for how many lands to include in Commander decks.

 Mana Generation and You

-When thinking about mana generation you shouldn’t think about any type as superior or inferior.
+Don't think about mana generation as any one type being superior or inferior.
 Each has their pros, cons, and purposes.
-But if you assign all methods of mana generation the same weight you'll find yourself running into being mana screwed.
+But if you assign all methods of mana generation the same weight you'll find yourself more likely to get mana screwed.

 I don't have a specific ratio of lands to mana rocks or lands to ramp spells to this end.
-Instead I think of the whole picture and make sure I'm giving myself enough generators to make the deck functional.
+Instead I think of the whole picture and make sure I give myself enough generators to make the deck functional.

-For any given deck I start with a foundation of 40 to 45 sources of mana generation.
+For any given deck I start with a foundation of 40 to 45 total sources of mana generation.
 Where exactly a deck falls depends on the mana curve.
-If I’m running a lot of 1- to 3-drops then I'd expect less land, while if I’m expecting a lot of 4- to 6-drops up or X spells then I'd expect to have more.
+If I run a lot of 1- to 3-drops then I'd expect less land, while if I’m expecting a lot of 4- to 6-drops up or X spells then I'd expect to have more.

 From there I assign weights to the different card types and how they factor in as a source, defined as a unit of mana generation.
 They're weighted differently because, for most non-land mana generators, they cost mana to be cast and you may not be able to benefit from them until a later turn.